Brewster Whitecaps: The 2010s: Brewster claims a second title

 Brewster qualified for the postseason in six of ten years in the 2010s.
 The 2012 Whitecaps featured future major league all-stars Jeff McNeil and Aaron Judge.
 Judge, a towering 6-foot-7 slugger, clouted 5 homers and batted .270 for Brewster.
 In 2014, Whitecap Wade Wass set CCBL single game records by crushing two grand slams and driving in nine runs against Wareham in a game nationally telecast by Fox College Sports.

 Manager Jamie Shevchik joined the Whitecaps in 2015, and led the club to a second-place finish and playoff berth in his first campaign.
-The 2015 team featured league Outstanding Relief Pitcher Thomas Hackimer and all-star third baseman Nick Senzel, who hit .364 and took home both the league MVP and Outstanding Pro Prospect awards.
+The 2015 team featured league Outstanding Relief Pitcher Thomas Hackimer and CCBL Hall of Famer Nick Senzel, who hit .364 and took home both the league MVP and Outstanding Pro Prospect awards.

 In 2017, Brewster finished the regular season 21–21–2 and faced three-time defending champion Yarmouth-Dennis in the first round of the playoffs.
 The Whitecaps upset the Red Sox with an 8–7, extra inning, Game 3 win on the road.
 With the victory, Brewster claimed its first postseason series since 2000, and advanced to the East Division championship against top-seeded Orleans.
 The Whitecaps again pulled off the upset in dramatic fashion on the road in game three, this time relying on late signee Conor McNamara from Marist College to pitch seven innings before a go-ahead 8th inning home run by Marty Costes from the University of Maryland gave Brewster a 2–1 win.

 In the championship series, Brewster faced Bourne in a matchup of the 1988 expansion clubs.
 The Whitecaps won Game 1 at home on a walk-off hit-by-pitch in the tenth, then fell to Bourne on the road in Game 2, 13–7, to set up a decisive game three.
 Whitecaps starter Will Tribucher twirled six and two-thirds shutout innings, and Hunter Bishop delivered the decisive blow, hammering his third home run of the playoffs to put Brewster up 2–0 in the sixth.
 The score was preserved by a diving catch on the warning track by Costes with the bases loaded and two outs in the top of the seventh, and Brewster hung on to win by the 2–0 tally to secure its second league championship.
 Bishop shared playoff MVP honors with Nick Dunn, who batted .500 in the championship series.

 The Whitecaps' stars shone brighter than all at the 2019 CCBL All-Star Game.
 Prior to the game, Brewster third baseman Tyler Hardman slugged his way to victory in the home run derby.
 Brewster's Brett Auerbach and Gage Workman were named game co-MVPs for the East Division, with Auerbach delivering the ninth-inning walk-off RBI single to win the game for the East, 6–5.